grafana/loki/docs/api.md

 find log streams for particular labels.
 Because the index store is spread out by time, the time span covered by `start` and `end`, if large, may cause additional load against the index server and result in a slow query.

+In microservices mode, `/loki/api/v1/query_range` is exposed by the querier.

 Response: